 Just as in the House of Representatives, women’s annual average LCV score in the Senate since 1972 is higher than men’s overall (68 vs 45) and within each party (D: 87 vs 71; R: 28 vs 20).

 Year by year, the picture is more complicated, primarily because comparatively few women—and even less women of color—have served in the Senate.
 From 1973-1977, no women served at all, and until 1991, only 1 or 2 women served at any one time.
 To put it another way, pre-1991 averages account for the scores of 98-99 men vs 1 or 2 women.
 The large swings in LCV scores in earlier years are partly due to this small sample size.
 Meanwhile, only seven women of color have served in the Senate in its entire history.
+Women of color have the highest combined average annual LCV score of any demographic group in the Senate at 93.

 Women with Perfect Environmental Scores in the Senate in 2023